Wealthify doesn't support your browser

 How much tax relief could I get?

 Wealthify automatically adds the 25% top up when you make a personal contribution to your pension and only if you ticked the box to state your eligibility for tax relief when you opened the SIPP.
 So, if you personally pay in £800, the government adds another £200, making the total £1000.
-However, if you’re a higher-rate taxpayer, you may be entitled to more, in which case you will need to contact HRMC to be able to access higher-rate tax relief.
+However, if you’re a higher-rate taxpayer, you may be entitled to more, in which case you will need to contact HMRC to be able to access higher-rate tax relief.
 This will need to be submitted on your annual tax return.

 How do I claim tax top ups?